Jevstein/develop-tree-book/1.编程语言/python/基础/python的入门语法.md

 # -*- coding: utf-8 -*-
 #grammar.py
 """
-note: the usage for json
+note: the basic usage for json
       @allright by Jevstein 2020.02.22
 """

+import os
+import json

 # from car import Car
 from audi import Audi